obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 </div>

 <p class="sub-text-block">
-    Usually, the answers to most questions can be found in the various online material like this website, the <a target="_blank" href="https://developer.obyte.org">Obyte Developer Site</a> and the
+    Usually, the answers to most questions can be found in the various online material like this website, the <a target="_blank" rel="noopener" href="https://developer.obyte.org">Obyte Developer Site</a> and the
-    <a target="_blank" href="https://wiki.obyte.org">Obyte Wiki</a>.
+    <a target="_blank" rel="noopener" href="https://wiki.obyte.org">Obyte Wiki</a>.
 Even though most answers can be found on those sites, users often find
-    it faster to simply ask their questions to the communities on <a target="_blank" href="https://discord.obyte.org">Discord</a> or
+    it faster to simply ask their questions to the communities on <a target="_blank" rel="noopener" href="https://discord.obyte.org">Discord</a> or
-    <a target="_blank" href="https://t.me/obyteorg">Telegram</a>.
+    <a target="_blank" rel="noopener" href="https://t.me/obyteorg">Telegram</a>.
 Below, we have compiled a list of the most frequently asked questions and the answers.
 </p>

 <div class="white-block">